2012- : Drew University. Director of Writing Across the Curriculum, Professor of English.

 - Jamieson, Sandra.
 “Shouldn’t our expectations of students’ and academics’ intertextuality practices differ?”
-Student Plagiarism in Higher Education, edited by Diane Pecorari and Philip Shaw.
+Student Plagiarism in Higher Education: Reflections on Teaching Practice, edited by Diane Pecorari and Philip Shaw.
 Taylor & Francis/Routledge Research in Higher Education Series (co-published with the Society for Research into Higher Education), Abingdon, UK.
 2018

 WORK IN PROGRESS/UNDER CONSIDERATION (in order of expected publication date)